mondoohq/installer/mdm-scripts/mac/README.md

 5. Copy and paste the ___evergreen.sh___  script contents into the script box.
 6. Select **Save** to finish.

-Once set up in the library, you can visit the library items 'Status' tab to see the per device installation progress.
+Once set up in the library, you can visit the library item's **Status** tab to see the per device installation progress.